-Additional combinations are permissible as I/O technologies and thermal capabilities evolve.
+Additional combinations are permissible as I/O form-factor technologies and thermal capabilities evolve.

 LED Implementation

-A small form-factor OCP 3.0 NIC with a fully populated I/O bracket (2x QSFP28, 4x SFP28, or 4x RJ-45), there is insufficient space for on-board LED indicators.
+A small form-factor OCP NIC 3.0 with a fully populated I/O bracket (2x QSFP28, 4x SFP28, or 4x RJ-45) has insufficient space for on-board (faceplate) LED indicators.
 In this case, the line side link and activity LED indicators are implemented on the baseboard system via the Scan Chain.
-The Scan Chain bit stream is defined in Section 4.5.3.
+The Scan Chain bit stream is defined in Section 3.5.3.

-For small form-factor low I/O count cards (such as 1x QSFP28, 2x SFP28, or 2x RJ-45), or a large form-factor OCP 3.0 NIC, where additional I/O bracket area is available, the card may optionally implement on-board link/activity indications in addition to the Scan Chain LED.
+For small form-factor low I/O count cards (such as 1x QSFP28, 2x SFP28, or 2x RJ-45), or a large form-factor OCP 3.0 NIC, where additional I/O bracket area is available, the card may optionally implement on-board link/activity indications in addition to the Scan Chain.

-For both cases, the OCP3.0 specification recommends the following LED definitions:
+For both cases, the OCP NIC 3.0 specification recommends the following LED definitions:

 Table 5: Default LED Configuration